ojassinha/N26-Solution/README.md

 # Build Process :
 Import this Maven project into any IDE example STS/Eclipse.<br />
 Run as Maven Install to install all the dependencies.<br />
+Run as Spring Boot App to access the RestFul APIs.<br/>

 # EndPoints